 Originally from the Middle East with a Mediterranean influence, tomato hummus is all the rage for many good reasons.
 If this is new to you, hummus is a tasty spread or dip made by simply pureeing all ingredients.
 No worry if hummus can spoil, for you will finish this dish within mere minutes.

 As the base, chickpeas, and tahini create a rich texture.
 Then, lemon juice and minced garlic add a little kick.
 Other spices, herbs, and olive oil are also tossed in the mixture.
+If you’re unsure whether hummus is vegan, these ingredients should already give you the answer.

 Though less common to come by, sun-dried tomatoes make a great addition to hummus.
 Plus, it makes the whole thing seem a bit more like ketchup.